globalbioticinteractions/globalbioticinteractions.github.io/_posts/2024-06-07-bees-only-please.md

     <div class="figcaption"><em>Figure 1.</em> A method for selecting interactions involving at least one bee using openly available data and tools.</div>
 </div>

-As pollinators, bees play a major role in food production.
-And, many datasets describing bee-plant interactions are becoming openly available.
+As pollinators, bees play a major role in food production and ecosystems.
+Many datasets describing bee-plant interactions are becoming openly available.
 In their partnership, the [Big Bee project](https://big-bee.net) [`[1]`](#1) and [Global Biotic Interactions (GloBI)](https://globalbioticinteractions.org/bigbee) [`[2]`](#2) work together to facilitate access to these valuable bee interaction records.
-Here, we outline a method for accessing biotic interactions that involve Apoidea, commonly known as bees and wasps.
-These interactions includes records of bees visiting flowers, parasites of bees as well as hosts of parasitic wasps.
-Using commonly available tools and open resources, we show how to build an interaction dataset only involving Apoidea (bees and wasps) using a known, and customizeable, data processing workflow and commonly available hardware.
+Here, we outline a method for accessing biotic interactions that involve Anthophila, commonly known as bees.
+These interactions includes records of bees visiting flowers, parasites of bees as well as hosts of social parasitic bees.
+Using commonly available tools and open resources, we show how to build an interaction dataset only involving Anthophila (bees) using a known, and customizeable, data processing workflow and commonly available hardware.

 ## Ingredients